cal-itp/cal-bc/README.md

 ## Installation

+> [!NOTE]
-> Note: All commands below should be run inside this directory.
+> All commands below should be run inside this directory.

 This application requires `uv` to be installed.
 This can be installed using [asdf](https://asdf-vm.com):